 The Reach 13 sites are complete and the contractor, McCullough Construction, Inc. (McCullough) has constructed 8 of the 9 sites in Reach 10.
-McCullough constructed the upstream end of the remaining site (site 10A1) and plans to complete the site during the 2024 in-stream construction season.
+McCullough constructed the upstream end of the remaining site (site 10A1) and plans to complete the site during the 2024 in-stream construction season starting on June 15.